AmazeeLabs/.github/profile/README.md

-# Amazee Labs
+# Amazee Labs is now part of amazee.io

-If you're interested in working with us, head over to our [careers](https://careers.amazeelabs.com/) page to find out if we have any open positions matching your expertise.
+This Github organisation is parked.

+Find out more about [amazee.io](https://amazee.io) and the [acquisition](https://www.amazee.io/blog/post/amazeeio-acquires-amazeelabs).